alma359/TikTokBatchDownloader/README.md

 ```

 3.
-Install Firefox browser!
+Install Chrome browser!

 4.
-Download newest version of Geckodriver from here https://github.com/mozilla/geckodriver/releases and put it into ```/usr/local/bin``` folder for MacOS!
+Download newest version of Chromedriver from here https://sites.google.com/chromium.org/driver/downloads and put it into the same directory as the script ```tiktok.py```

 ---
 Usage: